jank-lang/jank-lang.org/resources/src/blog/2023-04-07-ray-tracing.md

 trees.
 Rather than `O(log32 n)` access with some constant overhead, they have `O(n)` access with very little overhead.
 When `n` is small enough, it ends up being faster.
 Once array maps get too big, they convert automatically into hash maps.
-For this ray tracer, all of the maps are very small, so we're only looking at the array map implementation. jank's array map looked like this:
+For this ray tracer, all the maps are very small, so we're only looking at the array map implementation. jank's array map looked like this:

 ```cpp